appliedfm/appliedfm.github.io/_posts/2021-11-14-structures_are_better_than_tuples.markdown

  := (b, exist _ o (conj Ho_align Ho_nonneg)).
 ```

 This constructor can be used with `apply` and `Program Define`.
-However, since it does not have named fields, it is not as pleasant to use as the special structure syntax:
+However, since it does not have named fields, it is not as pleasant to use as the special record syntax:
 * The code is less intentional and therefore harder to casually read than its syntactic counterpart.
 * It will be tedious to modify if we ever want to add another field to our type.
-* Nothing about this code jumps out as "building a structure:" if you were scrolling by quickly, it'd look like any other function or lemma.
+* Nothing about this code jumps out as "building a record:" if you were scrolling by quickly, it'd look like any other function or lemma.

 Take a look: